 To ensure broad access to our Teacher Development Program, we offer partial scholarships for adjunct faculty, instructors, and coaches without access to professional development funding.
 We also offer need-based and merit-based scholarships to individuals who would otherwise not be able to attend.

 In order to be eligible, individuals should first submit their application to the Teacher Development Program.
 Subsequently, please write to Managing Director, Jane McPherson at firstname.lastname@example.org to inquire about scholarship availability.

 Open to current members of the National Alliance of Acting Teachers, we offer a limited number of scholarships to support participation at our National Congress.
 Two groups of individuals may apply: current members in need of financial support; and those attending for the first time.

-Additional information regarding Congress Scholarships will be available in April.
+Additional information regarding Congress Scholarships will be emailed to members.